Accessory Dwelling Units

 An Accessory Dwelling Unit (ADU) is an attached or detached residential unit that provides complete independent living facilities, including a bedroom, kitchen, and bathroom.
-A Junior Accessory Dwelling Unit can be no larger than 500 square feet and is contained entirely within an existing single-family home.
+A Junior Accessory Dwelling Unit can be no larger than 500 square feet and is contained entirely within an existing or proposed single-family home or accessory structure.
 A junior ADU may include its own bathroom, or share with the existing home.

-The construction of an ADU or creation of a junior ADU are processed over-the-counter and without a public hearing, subject to approval of a building permit.
-However, ADUs that result in the following will require design review prior to building permit submittal:
+The construction of an ADU or junior ADU are processed over-the-counter and without a public hearing, subject to approval of a building permit.
+However, ADUs that result in the following will require Design Review prior to building permit submittal:

 - A new multi-story main structure or multi-story accessory structure